mikprin/md5_calc_api/README.md

 # Deployment
 ## Automated
-Use `autoinstall.sh` to generate 2 empty folders needed by the system and launch docker compose with newly generated `.env` file.
+Use `autoinstall.sh` to generate 2 empty folders (volumes) needed by the system and launch docker compose with newly generated `.env` file.
 I DO NOT save `.env` file in the git repo to prevent passwords leakage.

 ## Manual
 1. `mkdir appdata` Folder for application to store files.